rayalan/binary-adages/content/sustainable-complexity.md

 So this looks pretty manageable at first.
 Maybe a bit more complex, but not bad.
 At least there are clearly defined interface layers.

 But how is this approach going to scale?
 If this is the first feature, what's it going to look like after a second feature?
 A third?
 A tenth?
-Even this pretty simple mockup with a few APIs, a few backend behaviors, a database, and a message queue for coordinating is starting to look like [serverless spaghetti](https://medium.com/codex/managing-serverless-spaghetti-c2fb1a7db73e).
+Even this pretty simple mockup with a few APIs, a few back-end behaviors, a database, and a message queue for coordinating is starting to look like [serverless spaghetti](https://medium.com/codex/managing-serverless-spaghetti-c2fb1a7db73e).
 Sure, each piece can be modified, built, tested, and deployed individually.
 But because it is their orchestrated unified behavior that matters, a change to any part can disrupt the whole.
 Moving the interconnection from within a giant monolith to being distributed across a serverless architecture hasn't actually solved the problem; it's just transformed where the complexity lies.

 # So what

 I don't believe there are any easy answers.
-There's no upfront architecture that matches every step in a application's life journey, from prototype to first release to massive hit to sunset.
+There's no up-front architecture that matches every step in an application's life journey, from prototype to first release to massive hit to sunset.
 Nor is ChatGPT going to introduce a "refactor architecture" button anytime soon.

 But I do believe there are a few guiding principles.
 Here are two: